NHSDigital/vaccinations-app/infrastructure/environments/test/load-generator/readme.md

 ### Check it's working

 Manually upload the [test plan](/performance/vita-user-journey.jmx) to the s3 path `s3://gh-vita-***-load-testing/plans/`.
+You should only need to do this if the test plan has been modified.

+#### Triggering the task

-Trigger the task from AWS console UI.
+Trigger the task from AWS console UI or via the aws-cli command.
 For the number of desired tasks and threads, apply the formula

+##### Via AWS Console UI

 ```text
 Number of concurrent users = (Number of tasks) x (Number of threads/task)